kitschpatrol/yanki/readme.md

 See the source code for additional inline documentation.

+## Advanced Features

+### Namespaces

+TODO

+### Styles

+TODO

+### Browser environments

+TODO

 ## Background

-### Motivation

 ### Implementation notes

-The excellent [unified](https://unifiedjs.com) / [remark](https://remark.js.org) / mdast libraries are used extensively to traverse and render the underlying Markdown ASTs.
+The excellent [unified](https://unifiedjs.com) / [remark](https://remark.js.org) / [rehype](https://github.com/rehypejs/rehype) libraries are used extensively to traverse and render the underlying Markdown ASTs.

 [Anki-Connect](https://foosoft.net/projects/anki-connect/) provides access to Anki's database.

 For type safety, access to Anki-Connect is managed through my wrapper library, [yanki-connect](https://github.com/kitschpatrol/yanki-connect).

-Behind the scenes, Yanki MD creates new note type models to match the four default Anki types.
+Behind the scenes, Yanki creates new note type models to match the four default Anki types.
 It keeps track of the notes it has ownership of via a hidden `YankiNamespace` field in each note.

 ### Other projects